kaz-utashiro/greple/README.md

     index, and the matched string.
 Matched string in the text is replaced by returned string from the function.

+    Multiple functions can be specified, and if there are multiple search patterns, they are applied in order and cyclically.

 - **--begin**=_function_(_..._)
 - **--begin**=_function_=_..._